apaschenko/git-proxy/README.md

 * In order for the git proxy to connect to git servers using the ssh protocol, you should add private keys to the folder ~/.ssh of the git proxy host.
+  Warning, it is important: you MUST set permissions 400 for the each of keys files:
+  `chmod 400 /path/to/key/file`
 * Add to `~/.ssh/authorized_keys` a line for your autentification:

   > command="/path/to/this/script", your-ssh-public-key